tasdevani21/code-with-engineering-playbook/observability/tools/Kubernetes-Dashboard.md

 - Cannot run Kubernetes dashboard in Cloud Shell
 - Customizations of themes, layouts, and other UI elements

-## Usage

-The instructions for setup and examples available can be found [here](recipes/kubernetes-dashboard/setup-kubernetes-dashboard.md)

 ## References

 - [Kubernetes Dashboard Repository](https://github.com/kubernetes/dashboard)